All Products

 ALTER TABLE sale_detail_del DROP IF EXISTS PARTITION(NOT sale_date > '202004');

 -- Multiple partition filter expressions are supported.
-The relationship between the expressions is OR.
+The expressions are combined using the OR logical operator.

 ALTER TABLE sale_detail_del DROP IF EXISTS PARTITION(sale_date < '201911'), PARTITION(sale_date >= '202007');